sordu/sordu/README.md

 ### Hi there 👋

-I am Semih, a developer fresh to the open source scene.
+I am Semih, a developer fresh to github.

 #### About me